Skip navigation

 • Can you explain this math problem to me?

-• Please, explain to me why this preposition is wrong in this sentence.
+• Please, explain to me why this sentence is incorrect.

 • A good teacher explains the lessons to all the students.